torchbox/wagtail-grapple/docs/general-usage/decorators.rst

 .. module:noindex: grapple.helpers
 .. class:: register_streamfield_block(cls)

-To extend the schema with custom StreamField block types, the ``register_streamfield_block`` decorator can be used.
+The ``register_streamfield_block`` decorator can be used to extend the schema with custom StreamField block types.

 .. code-block:: python